 You can create sacred space and summon the healing power of nature anywhere on Earth.
 You can use it while your own prayer reveals itself to you.
 The shaman's covenant with Spirit is that when she calls, Spirit answers.
 Powerful medicine people from the Spirit world appear in the form of luminous beings who assist us in our healing work.
 You can employ a smudge stick of sage or a little scented water if you like.
 Shamans throughout the Americas accompany their prayer by fanning smouldering sage or incense with a feather in the appropriate direction they are addressing, or holding their hand up to the sky and saluting each cardinal point.

 You will need to determine the points; ideally this is done with a compass, but a close approximation based on your knowledge of the landscape is fine.
 Begin by facing South.
 Smudge or blow the scented water to the South, then hold up your hand, palm facing out.
 Recite the first verse, calling upon serpent.
 Face each direction in turn as you repeat the process.
 Touch the Earth and look to the Heavens when directing your prayers there.
 You close sacred space by thanking serpent, jaguar, hummingbird, and eagle.
 Release their energies and allow them to return to the four corners of the Earth.
 To connect with the energy of one of the directions, do not close that direction.
 Instead call on that archetype to enter you and accompany you on your path.

-© 2010 - Linda Jordaan & Andean Way.
-All Rights Reserved.
-No part of this website may be reproduced without the specific written consent of Linda Jordaan.
-Any distribution, republishing, copying or dissemination without prior consent from Linda Jordaan is a violation of copyright and is prohibited.
+No part of this website may be reproduced without the specific written consent from Linda Jordaan.
+Any distribution, republishing, copying or dissemination without prior consent from Linda Jordaan, is a violation of copyright and is prohibited.